 The Purdue Polytechnic Institute is one of 10 academic colleges at Purdue University, offering undergraduate and graduate degrees in a wide range of disciplines.
-The college includes seven academic schools, departments, and divisions:
+The college includes six academic schools and departments:

 - Aviation and Transportation Technology

 - Computer and Information Technology

 - Construction Management Technology

 Purdue Polytechnic is also home to the Division of Military Science and Technology, which administers the ROTC programs on our West Lafayette campus.